Sripaad/Bridgestone-Project/README.md

     Types of defects
     Defect specification dataset
 ## Machine Learing Model
-	Since time is a paramount criteria the previously decided AlexNet Architecture
+	Since time is a paramount criteria the previously decided AlexNet Architecture may or may not be used
 ## RESTful
 	To make this application restful Django is being used.
 ## OpenCV